Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 In principle, there are two different ways:

-1. Change the value of the environment variable via `export SLURM_HINT=multithread` in your current shell and submit your jobfile, or invoke your `srun` or `salloc` command line.
+1. Change the value of the environment variable via `export SLURM_HINT=multithread` in your current shell and submit your job file, or invoke your `srun` or `salloc` command line.

-1. Clear the evironment variable via `unset SLURM_HINT` and provide the option `--hint=multithread` to `sbatch`, `srun` or `salloc` command line.
+1. Clear the environment variable via `unset SLURM_HINT` and provide the option `--hint=multithread` to `sbatch`, `srun` or `salloc` command line.

 ??? warning